Why Are Black Cars So Hard To Wash and Keep Clean?

 Those chemicals will leave marks on every car, but they won’t be as noticeable as on the black car.

-So, you always have to be careful not to spray any chemicals on your black painted car in order to wash it properly and keep it clean.
+So, you always have to be careful not to spray any chemicals on your black-painted car in order to wash it properly and keep it clean.
 Of course, we’re not speaking about chemicals for exterior cleaning (shampoos, waxes, compounds, foams, quick detailers, etc.).

 Hard To Get Shiny Look

-A shiny look is always something we all want to achieve when washing the car.
+A shiny look is something we all want to achieve when washing the car.
 With the black car, it’s hard to achieve that mirror effect.

-Today I did a quick wash of my friend’s black BMW.
+Today, I did a quick wash of my friend’s black BMW.
 It was pretty much clean but not as shiny as I wanted it to be.
 Even though he was more than happy, I knew I could get better results by claying and waxing it.

 He didn’t want that, so I couldn’t do anything about it.
 I just want you not to be disappointed with the look of the car just after you washed it.

 It’s never going to be perfect with just a basic wash.
 That’s a thing that black car owners have to live with.
-Unless you’re going to apply car wax to the car, which will give it a fantastic deep gloss and shine.
-If you’d like to do that, make sure to check out the best car waxes on the market.
+Unless you’re going to apply car wax to the car, which will give it a fantastic deep gloss and shine, if you’d like to do that, make sure to check out the best car waxes on the market.

 Final Advice – Get Used To It